Forum Music Village: The international success, Studio Forum (1979–1996)

 In 1979 the studios changed their name in Studi Forum, being detected by Franco Patrignani: very respected sound engineer with a long time experience in RCA and Sonic Studios, together with his wife Emma Gibellini.
 The two led the studios for more than twenty years, stimulating the growth and reputation on both technical and management sides, continuously working on updating old technology from analogical to the digital era.

-This is the age of main international development of the studios, which will host artists as Duran Duran, George Garvarentz, Inti-Illimani, Leonard Bernstein, Alex North, Chet Baker, Maurice Jarre, Jerry Goldsmith, Evan Lurie, Roman Vlad, Vangelis and many more.
+This is the age of main international development of the studios, which will host artists as Duran Duran, George Garvarentz, Inti-Illimani, Leonard Bernstein, Alex North, Chet Baker, Maurice Jarre, Jerry Goldsmith, Evan Lurie, Roman Vlad, Mauro Maur, Vangelis and many more.
 With them, also Italian big names as Renato Zero, Raffaella Carrà, Claudio Baglioni, Fred Bongusto, Nicola Piovani, Domenico Modugno, Adriano Celentano, Renzo Arbore, Riz Ortolani, Massimo Ranieri, Zucchero, Francesco De Gregori, Jovanotti, Alex Britti, Franco Battiato, Andrea Bocelli and many many more.

 Also, the Four Founding Maestro are often hosted in the studios, and right during these years, big masterpieces were created as the Academy Award Winners Cinema Paradiso (Ennio Morricone), Il Postino: The Postman (Luis Bacalov), and unforgettable soundtracks as Once Upon a Time in America (Ennio Morricone).

 The awards won by all of the music created in the studios during these years are uncountable: Platinum Records, Academy Awards, David di Donatello, Bears of Berlin, and Nastro d’Argento.